 An essential component of responsible investment stewardship and risk management is supporting good governance practices.
-Good governance mitigates investment risks and may provide collateral benefits to the beneficiaries of the assets under the Treasurer's stewardship.
-Numerous studies and surveys of leading institutional investors demonstrate the value of good corporate governance.
-Below are references to relevant sources.
+Good governance mitigates investment risks and may provide collateral benefits to the beneficiaries of the assets under the Illinois Treasurer's stewardship.
+Numerous studies and surveys of leading institutional investors demonstrate the value of good corporate governance (see appendix for research sources).